JayVoigt/JavaMonopoly/documentation/projectProposal.md

 - Whether a specific property is owned, and if so, by whom
 - A log containing information about all previous turns, and the actions taken during those turns

-The GUI additionally proves mechanisms for controlling the central data structure of the game.
+The GUI provides mechanisms for controlling this core data structure of the game.
 Examples of actions through this interface include:
 - Rolling dice
 - Ending turn
 - Viewing information about a specific property

+Additionally, the GUI has several elements that provide simpler functions, and these can be displayed either automatically or manually.

+Automatic elements are necessary when it is mandatory that a player takes action.
+Examples include:
+- When landing on a property, asking the player if they wish to purchase or auction a property
+- When jailed, asking the player if they wish to post bail, roll for doubles, or use a *Get Out of Jail Free Card*.

+Manual elements are provided for optional actions.
+It is often useful to perform validation on a given selection, and to ask for confirmation.
+Examples include:
+- Mortgaging properties
+- Displaying which properties the player currently owns
+- Constructing improvements (houses, hotels)
+- Viewing statistics about the current game
+- Trading with another player
+- Forfeiting the game